About us

 Finance Team

-Anna Green MAUA
+Anna Green MAHEP

 Head of Finance

-Anna looks after all things financial for the AUA and the other sector associations that we provide support for and is a member of the senior management team.
+Anna looks after all things financial for the AHEP and the other sector associations that we provide support for and is a member of the senior management team.
 You can find Anna on email.

-Laila Berraies MAUA
+Laila Berraies MAHEP

 Finance Officer